The effects of crime

 If you are the victim or witness of a crime, the police will ask you to make a detailed statement about what happened.

-The police collect all the evidence they will need to take to court.
+As part of the investigation, the police collect evidence they will need to prove a case in court.

 Getting information about the investigation

-Criminal offences in Victoria are divided into two types - summary offences and indictable offences.
+Criminal offences are divided into two types based on how serious they are.

 Getting information about your court case